 6. Accept that motherhood isn’t always rosy (and you don’t need to be perfect)

-Likely when you envisioned having kids, you didn’t envision your three-year-old having a volcanic meltdown over the color of his socks, you’re pulling your hair out, trying to find the orange socks, he’s screaming so loud the neighbors are awake, and chances are, an hour later you’re sneaking in the back door late for work with jam on your shirt.
+Likely when you envisioned having kids, you didn’t envision your three-year-old having a volcanic meltdown over the color of his socks, you’re pulling your hair out, trying to find the orange socks, he’s screaming so loud the neighbors are awake.
+Chances are, an hour later you’re sneaking in the back door late for work with jam on your shirt.

 Do kids behave all the time?
 Ummmm, find me a set of kids that do, and I’ll give you a million bucks.

-Does everyone has a perfectly clean house every day?
+Does everyone has a spotless house every day?
 Absolutely not.

 Does everyone spring out of bed to tackle the day?
 Ummm, okay, maybe a couple of times a month.

 Does everyone look forward to every moment with their kids?
-No. It’s okay to say, you need some you time.
+No. It’s okay to say you need some time.

 7. Are your expectations realistic?
 (Because you DON’T need to be perfect)